stephan-nylinder/module-organising-data-dm-practices/_episodes/101-introduction-to-data-organization.md

 In this episode we will look at data organization from a data life cycle perspective.

+## Mentimeter exercise
+Question: What measures do you take in order to avoid file chaos in your data organisation?

 ## The data life cycle

 When we consider different aspects of data organization, we can benefit from considering the general data lifecycle.